 We came to think of Timepiece like a vessel, modeling the house after the design of a ship or a boat, where every element serves more than one purpose.
 Movable curtain-rods in the master bedroom pivot between window coverings and closet 'doors', while polished concrete does double-duty as a finished floor-covering material and the medium for a heated radiant slab.

-Timepiece is structured with the rhythms of everyday life (and work) in mind: the bedrooms are located on ground level while living areas are located on the second and third stories to allow the best light to access areas that are occupied during the day.
+Timepiece is structured with the rhythms of everyday life (and work) in mind: the bedrooms are located on ground level while living areas are located on the second story and mezzanine to allow the best light to access areas that are occupied during the day.

-The third story loft studio was originally home to Carrie Meinberg Burke's solo practice before becoming Parabola's headquarters in 2011.
-The rise of email and internet-enabled remote collaboration technologies allow us to practice architecture in a uniquely flexible way.
+The mezzanine loft studio was originally home to Carrie Meinberg Burke's solo practice before becoming Parabola's headquarters in 2011.
+As technology and tools evolve, the studio/practice can be strategically tuned to leverage it’s framework as a living laboratory.
 'The office' is no longer cordoned-off from the rhythms of everyday life, but rather becomes a creative mindset that is always accessible, whether one is sitting at a desk or making coffee downstairs.

 Because the studio sits almost directly beneath the home's large skylight, the patterns of the sun's movement help orient us to the natural rhythms of the workday.